 When thinking of what certifications or qualifications CTOs need, it’s very useful for them to have an advanced degree like an MBA.
 The job demands someone who has a wide toolkit of financial, business, and management skills.

 How much are CTOs paid?

-When it comes to a CTO's base pay, data from the company review website Glassdoor estimates the average at around £101,000 a year – an £11,000 increase since April 2019.
-This growth suggests that the average salary could continue to grow despite the difficult economic challenges brought about by the global pandemic.
+When it comes to a CTO's base pay, data from the company review website Glassdoor estimates the average at around £93,901 a year.
+This pay can range anywhere between £46,000 to £193,000 depending on experience.